KelvinPogo/ai_misinfo/README.md

 Our project is aimed at building a tool to combat harmful AI generated content by detecting it in real time and blocking it from the user's feed.
 We used a pretrained CNN model ResNet50 and retrained the last few layers on a dataset from Kaggle containing real and AI images.
 Our resulting classifier was able to perform at a final F1 score of 96%.

+** UPDATE JULY 2026 **
+I initially believed (based on the one "Bird Game" trend) that I would notice more "casual" AI content would flood social media feeds such as Instagram.
+By "casual" content I mean social trends that get built around AI generated content, such as large communities role-playing as though fake content were real.
+I believed a rise in this trend would present hidden dangers toward what people come to believe.
+However, I realized that as a recent trend of "AI fatigue", I have seen less and less of this kind of content or trends.
+Spaces such as Instagram reels are still very alive with human short term content, with AI content taking a back seat among a sea of creators.
+I realized that building a "blocker" for AI content (for social media feeds specifically) is an unneccesary undertaking, and I should focus more on clear scams and malicious content that primarily uses AI for harm.
+Overall, this project was a great learning experience for learning to build an AI tool from scratch, working with a passionate team with good development practices and learning to use external computing hardware.